collective/collective.solr/docs/features/facets.rst

 You likely want to override it with a custom implementation for your specific site.

 Starting with Plone 4.2, Plone will contain a modernized search form whose UI supports faceting more naturally.
-At some point `c.solr` will extend this new search form rather than providing its own.
+At some point `collective.solr` will extend this new search form rather than providing its own.